adrido/minetest-mapper-cpp/doc/build-instructions.rst

     For ``.rpm`` package creation, rpmbuild is required.

+PACKAGING_VERSION:
+    The version number of the packaging itself.
+It is appended to the software version number when packaging.

+    This number should normally be set to '1', but it should be increased when a package has been installed or distributed, and a newer package is created from from the same sources (i.e. from the same git commit).

+    This can happen for instance, if a problem was caused by the packaging itself, or if a bug in a library was fixed, and minetestmapper needs to be recompiled to incorporate that fix.

 CMAKE_INSTALL_PREFIX:
     The install location.
 Should probably be ``/usr`` or ``/usr/local`` on Linux and BSD variants.